 Non-EU RLS partners can participate in Horizon 2020 either by providing a unique competence that cannot be found in the EU, or through bilateral agreements between their home countries and the European Union.

 Canadian researchers can participate in collaborative research and innovation projects in Horizon 2020, and are sometimes eligible for funding.
 Funding can be granted when one of the following conditions are met:

-Visit the Horizon 2020 site for transportation here and the site for space here.
+Visit the Horizon 2020 space website here.

 Research Support Program (PSR)- Support for International Research and Innovation Initiatives (SIIRI) | Ministère de l'Économie, de la Science et l'Innovation Québec

 Value: Up to $1.5 Million CAD, over five years

 This program supports international research and innovation projects between higher education, research and industry stakeholders and promotes high-level industrial research partnerships built on strategic international initiatives.
 Projects must be aligned with the government’s strategic policy directions for research and innovation.
 Priority will be given to projects touching on prioritized fields, including information and communication technologies.
 Projects with at least one of the following zones, countries, or groups of countries deemed strategic by the Ministry’s Direction des partenariats internationaux (DPI) will have priority (Brazil, Canada (outside Québec), United States, China, Germany).

 - Québec businesses or subsidiaries of foreign companies that are legally incorporated and carry out R&D activities in Québec, with priority given to those with under 250 employees

 - Non-profit organizations (NPOs) in a variety of sectors, niches, and industries involved in research, innovation, promotion, and dissemination of science and technology